eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Person Identification Data (PID)**: A set of data that is issued in accordance with Union or national law and that enables the establishment of the identity of a natural or legal person, or of a natural person representing another natural person or a legal person.

-- **Qualified Electronic Attestation of Attributes (QEAA)**: An electronic attestation of attributes which is issued by a qualified trust service provider and meets the requirements laid down in Annex V of the Regulation.
+- **Qualified Electronic Attestation of Attributes (QEAA)**: An electronic attestation of attributes which is issued by a qualified trust service provider (QTSP) and meets the requirements laid down in Annex V of the Regulation.

 - **Electronic attestation of attributes issued by or on behalf of a public sector body responsible for an authentic source (PuB-EAA)**: An electronic attestation of attributes issued by a public sector body that is responsible for an authentic source or by a public sector body that is designated by the Member State to issue such attestations of attributes on behalf of the public sector bodies responsible for authentic sources in accordance with Article 45f and with Annex VII of the Regulation.